medInria/medInria-public/CONTRIBUTING.md

 - You can **add commits** in a Pull Request: see [GitHub documentation](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/).
 - If the pull request contains out of scope commits (from a previous merge with master), **consider rebasing it**.

-For more information on forks and Pull Request, check out [this GitHub guide](https://guides.github.com/activities/forking/).